netsym/primogeni/README.md

   * Now its time to create an experiment in Slingshot.
 Follow this [link](http://users.cis.fiu.edu/~meraz001/primotutorial/getstarted.html) for getting started with model writing for Slingshot.
 This will show you the basics of creating, compiling, and running an experiment in Slingshot.
 A simple model that only contains simulated hosts and link can be run on Local simulator by compiling and running the experiment you just created.

-  * For running the experiments on GENI you should select some of the hosts of your model as *emulated hosts*.
+  * For running the experiments on GENI resources you should select some of the hosts of your model as *emulated hosts*.
 To get the resources for running the model on Geni resources you need to get Geni resource slice (using Flack/Geni Desktop/Omni/geni portal).
 Allocate two machines (or vms) connected with a lan.
 Assign the lan interface an ipv4 IP like `10.10.1.1` and `10.10.1.2`.
 To be able to run Primogeni the OS image of these two sliver needs to have a **Primogeni OS image**.

+  * If you are new to GENI you can follow this [link](http://groups.geni.net/geni/wiki/GENIExperimenterWelcome) to get started with GENI.
+Mane sure you do a simple resource allocation as described in this [RunHelloGeni]( http://groups.geni.net/geni/wiki/GENIExperimenter/Tutorials/RunHelloGENI) tutorial.
+Easiest way to get strted with geni us to use Flack, a GENI API available in your geni portal after you log in.
+     * You have to be a part of a project to be able to create slices.
+Once you are a member of a project you can create slices from your portal.geni.net homepage.
+Slice name have to be unique.
+     * Once the slice is created click on Launch Flack button, and wait until Flack finishes loading; this process might take a while because Flack is querying all the geni sites.
+Now click on PC/VM boxes by each site to create a sliver(host) of that type.
+Say for our example you create two of such slivers.
+     * You can use Geni supported resource description file (rspec) to allocate resources instead of drawing the topology.
+Paste this url http://www.gpolab.bbn.com/exp/HelloGENI/hellogeni-bound.xml and click Ok A topology will come up.
+Your topology should look like Login to Flack Video.
+Press the Submit button and confirm that you want to reserve these resources.
+Wait while your resources are being reserved.
+This will take several minutes so be patient.
+When your sliver is ready the background will be green

 **Here is few precreated Primogeni OS image**